conservationtechlab/camml/README.md

-to run MegaDetector only on your training images you should use the `md_json_to_csv_valtest.py` script which will convert your MegaDetector output `.json` file as normal but then convert the validation and test OIDv4 annotations into the same format.
+to run MegaDetector only on your training images you should use the `md_json_to_csv_valtest.py` script which will convert your MegaDetector output `.json` file as normal but then convert the validation and test OIDv4 annotations into the same format (NOTE: we might want to look into whether we want to grab the OID boxes for validation as well as test if this is indeed what is happening (is what the README just said).
+The plan had been to only grab test boxes from OID.
+Probably hasn't affected things too much to have val boxes come from manual labels to this stage as I don't believe folks were tuning training based on validation but once we are, might want to have a think about what it means to do so and whether it is better or worse than the original plan).
 This second method produces more trustworthy mean Average Precision metrics.

-#### 2. Prep CSV for training from MegaDetector JSON
+#### 2. Generate CSV for training from MegaDetector JSON

 Use the `megadetector_json_to_csv.py` (or `md_json_to_csv_valtest.py`)
 script on your megadetector output `.json` file to produce a `.csv` file in the appropriate format for training the object detector.
-MegaDetector detections are one of 3 classes, with a number representing each class: 1 for animal, 2 for person, and 3 for ehicle.
-The 'person' and 'vehicle' detections will be excluded by this script and the 'animal' class will be changed to the folder name where the images came from.
+MegaDetector detections are one of 3 classes, with a number representing each class: 1 for animal, 2 for person, and 3 for vehicle.
+The 'person' and 'vehicle' detections will be excluded by the CSV preparation scripts and the 'animal' class will be changed to the folder name where the images came from.
 For example: Any 'animal' detections on images from the directory /home/usr/images/Cat/ will change to 'Cat' detections in the CSV file.
-Since megadetector's detections each come with their own confidence score you can set the confidence argument to a value between 0 and 1, such as 0.9, to only include detections which have a confidence greater than or equal to this value.
+Since Megadetector's detections each come with their own confidence score you can set the confidence argument to a value between 0 and 1, such as 0.9, to only include detections which have a confidence greater than or equal to this value.

 To run the script enter: